 Every day of the week we host bands, DJs, and other artistic endeavors.

 There is no cover charge.
-All guests must be at least 21 year of age, with a proper ID.
+All guests must be at least 21 year of age (proper ID required).

 Interested in seeing your act on our calendar?
 Email email@example.com.